 Another interesting point is about measuring the savings and if savings have actually been achieved in a plant after an Energy Audit.
 In general a comparative analysis of energy consumption before and after audit will not reveal true results as energy consumption generally is not constant for any given plant due to seasonal changes, market demand for the product (being manufactured), internal factors etc. Specific Energy Consumption is the term which is used to denote the Energy required or Energy invested (Electricity, Coal, Diesel, Fuel etc.) in producing one unit of a product.
 With a setup having more than one product the SEC for each of the product needs to be calculated and will give a true indication whether an Energy Conservation and Energy Efficiency has been achieved or not.

-With an aim to reduce Specific Energy Consumption an Energy Audit should not be carried out in isolation but should be looked at as part of an overall Energy Conservation Project and hence Specific Energy Consumption or Specific Power Consumption should be closely monitored as an ongoing practice to achieve good results.
+With an aim to reduce Specific Energy Consumption an Energy Audit should not be carried out in isolation but should be looked at as part of an overall Energy Conservation Project and hence Specific Energy Consumption (SEC) or Specific Power Consumption (SPC) should be closely monitored as an ongoing practice to achieve good results.
+It is known fact that energy saving is not a destination but a journey.